 We believe all young people have a right to comprehensive, high-quality healthcare.
 The child welfare and justice systems must ensure that youth in their care receive full and coordinated physical and behavioral health services, and that healthcare coverage continues when youth leave these systems.

 Youth in the child welfare and justice systems too often have unmet physical, developmental, and mental health needs.
 Multiple studies have found that youth with system involvement experience certain serious health conditions — including physical and mental disabilities, as well as Post Traumatic Stress Disorder (PTSD) — at much higher rates than the general population.
 High-quality healthcare is critical to healthy growth and development.

 In 2004, more than 50% of former foster youth reported being uninsured, and more than 20% reported having untreated medical needs.
+The number of youth surveyed in 2018 who reported having health coverage grew to over 90% thanks to the passage of the Affordable Care Act, but many barriers remain (for example, in 2018, 14% of youth in foster care still reported untreated medical needs).
 A 2010 study found that 33% of youth “aging out” of foster care reported two or more emergency room visits.
 The same study also found that 22% of youth in foster care were hospitalized at least once; 43% were uninsured; fewer than 50% had dental insurance; 75% of the young women had been pregnant; and only 19% received behavioral health services.